TheEdoRan/seuid/README.md

 The [ULID spec](https://github.com/ulid/spec).

-Big thanks to this [cbschuld library](https://github.com/cbschuld/uuid-base58) for the base implementation of encoding and decoding.
+Big thanks to [cbschuld's uuid-base58](https://github.com/cbschuld/uuid-base58) library for the base implementation of encoding and decoding.

 ## License